IsaacInsoll/PICR/docs/development.md

 Run `npm install && cd frontend && npm install && cd ..` so that all dependencies are installed

 ### Set up folders
-- Create `data` and `cache` folders.
-These can be empty as this is where DB stores data and where PICR stores thumbnails/zips.
+- Create empty`cache` folder.
+These is where DB stores data and where PICR stores thumbnails/zips.
+  You can delete the contents of this folder at any time without fear.
 - Create a `media` folder which should have a few subfolders and put a couple of images in each folder.
   For example, create a `people` and `pets` folder and put a few pics in each.